marcusolsson/obsidian-plugin-docs/docs/guides/react.md

 ## Create an App context

 If you want to access the [`App`](../api/classes/App.md) object from one of your React components, you need to pass it as a dependency.
-As your plugin grows, even though you're only using the `App` object in a few places, you start passing the it through the whole component tree.
+As your plugin grows, even though you're only using the `App` object in a few places, you start passing it through the whole component tree.

 Another alternative is to create a React context for the app to make it globally available to all components inside your React view.